sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Browser-based Applications
 *Browser-based applications* are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *user-agent-based applications* or *single-page applications*.
 Browser-based applications are considered to be not capable of maintaining the confidentiality of secrets, as they may be vulnerable to several types of attacks, including Cross-Site Scripting (XSS), Cross Site Request Forgery (CSRF) and OAuth token theft.
 Browser-based applications are considered *public* Clients (OAuth 2.0 [[RFC6749]], Section 2.1).

-- Browser-based applications MUST follow the best practices specified in [[OAuth2.Browser-Based-Apps]].
+- Browser-based applications SHOULD follow the best practices specified in [[?OAuth2.Browser-Based-Apps]].
 - Browser-based applications MUST use "Proof Key for Code Exchange ([[RFC7636]])" to protect calls to the Token Endpoint.

 ### Native and Hybrid Applications